fossgalaxy/comet/README.md

 * Django
 * Django REST framework

+## Test Instance
+There is a test/demo instance online at [https://test.aiclash.com/](https://test.aiclash.com/)

 ## Getting Started
 There are two supported methods for getting the app running, development mode with sqlite and staging/production mode with docker+postgresql.